401-advanced-javascript-Dante/lab36/README.md

 #### How to initialize/run your application (where applicable)

 - e.g. `npm start`
+- you should use `Allow CORS` extension on google chrome so you can fetch the data from Swapi API, or you gonna have an issue with cors ...

 #### Tests
 - No test required for this lab